 Vehicle repair is not permitted in the parking areas.
 The Tenant must clean up all oil and solvent that may leak from vehicles.
 Washing vehicles and oil changing on the property is prohibited, except in designated areas, if any.

 All vehicles will be operated in a safe and quiet manner while entering and exiting the complex so as not to create a hazard or nuisance for the Tenants.
+Speed Limit is 5 MPH.

 BUSINESSES / INCIDENTAL BUSINESSES (See also ‘Soliciting’)

 In general, no business may be conducted from within the property or within the complex without the written approval from Management.